-In 2017-18, most of the southern Basin's environmental water entitlement (Commonwealth environmental water and other environmental water) was delivered (mainly via dam releases) during three periods: start July to end August, start October to mid-January, and the second half of June (Figure 6).
-The general seasonal pattern of water delivery was like the previous years although environmental water delivery extended for longer in winter, commenced later in spring and less was delivered in autumn.
-In the northern Basin, environmental water was delivered as very large pulses during the winter, spring and autumn in the 2017-18 year.
-Although, this is like previous years where environmental water was concentrated in late winter and spring, the magnitude and duration of the pulses were greater particularly in the Barwon Darling system, reflecting the enormous coordinated effort to deliver the northern connectivity and fish flow actions.
-Commonwealth environmental water and other environmental water entitlement holders generally deliver water with the same seasonal patterns.
-Given the strong coordination between environmental water entitlement holders to deliver joint water actions in many cases, any differences in timing are more likely a result of this coordination rather than differences in strategies.
+In 2018-19, most of the southern Basin's environmental water entitlement (Commonwealth environmental water and other environmental water) was delivered (mainly via dam releases) during three periods: start July to end August, start September to mid-January, and the second half of June (Figure 7).
+The general seasonal pattern of water delivery was similar to previous years although volumes of environmental water delivery were much lower reflecting lower allocations and a focus on delivering baseflows.
+In the northern Basin, environmental water was delivered as very large pulses during the winter, spring and autumn.
+Although, 2018-19 was similar to previous years where environmental water was concentrated in late winter and spring, the magnitude and duration of the pulses were greater particularly in the Macquarie, Border Rivers and Gwydir system.

+Looking across the five-year LTIM project, Commonwealth environmental water and other environmental water entitlement holders generally delivered water with the same seasonal patterns.
+Given the strong coordination between environmental water entitlement holders to deliver joint water actions in many cases, any differences in timing will more likely be a result of this coordination rather than differences in strategies.